The protein shake, long reserved for weightlifters, offers many advantages: it is easy to prepare, easy to transport, and nutrient-dense.

-My bulking shake recipes
+My mass-gainer shake recipes

 Ingredients to enrich your shake

 Follow the instructions for use provided.
-Generally, you have 1 scoop to measure the correct amount to pour into the shaker.
+Generally, you have 1 measuring scoop to measure the correct amount to pour into the shaker.

-Preferably combine ingredients rich in low-GI carbohydrates, healthy fats and other proteins; I recommend:
+Preferably combine ingredients rich in low-GI carbohydrates, healthy fats, and other proteins; I recommend:

 - some creamy proteins: plain yogurt, fromage blanc or skyr, or silken tofu

-Whey isolate shake, banana split-style
+Whey isolate shake, banana-split style

 - 1 scoop of whey isolate protein (vanilla or unflavored)